ckgt/BladeRF-NIOS-Controller/README.md

 # Better Debugging!  -  (even on a PC)

-PC_TEST_lms_spi_controller.c gives an example of how to compile the code on a PC environment.
+lms_spi_controller.c compiles directly on both the NIOS and a PC (MSVC 2012 confirmed) environment.
 Why do this?
 Because it makes it sooo much faster to change and debug a state machine.

 Simply #define BLADE_NULL_HARDWARE and you can compile everything (all of it) from the NIOS project in something like MSVC or GCC and debug accordingly.